-Much of Asia has significant potential to achieve cleaner air and control near-term climate change by integrating short-lived climate pollutants (SLCPs) into their Nationally Determined Contributions (NDCs).
-This paper analysed NDCs from Northeast, Southeast ans South Asia to determine which countries are capitalising on that potential.
+- This paper analysed NDCs from Northeast, Southeast and South Asia to determine which countries are capitalizing on that potential.

-The analysis reveals that many countries’ NDCs reference methane and hydrofluorocarbons, while a few include black carbon.
-Some countries incorporate air pollution and co-benefits into their NDCs as part of wider climate change strategies.
+- The analysis revealed many countries’ NDCs referenced methane and hydrofluorocarbons, while a few included black carbon.
+Some countries incorporated air pollution and co-benefits into their NDCs as part of wider climate change strategies.

-The Climate and Clean Air Coalition (CCAC) has tools to support integration of SLCPs and other air pollutants into NDCs and other relevant policies.
+- The Climate and Clean Air Coalition (CCAC) have tools to support integration of SLCPs and other air pollutants into NDCs and other relevant policies.